AdobeDocs/advertising.en/help/dsp/optimization/optimization-how-dsp-optimizes-campaigns.md

 #### Pacing logic {#pacing-logic-performance}

-* If spending is on pace, bidding will become more selective, so that you'll only bid on auctions predicted to have high performance rates.
+* If spending is on pace, bidding becomes more selective, so that you'll only bid on auctions predicted to have high performance rates.

-* If spending is behind pace, bidding will become less selective, so that you'll bid on auctions predicted to have lower performance rates in order to catch up to the pacing goal.
+* If spending is behind pace, bidding becomes less selective, so that you'll bid on auctions predicted to have lower performance rates in order to catch up to the pacing goal.

 #### Clearing Price/Bid Shading {#clearing-price-performance}